CanopyTax/react-disposable-modal/README.md

 [![npm version](https://img.shields.io/npm/v/react-disposable-modal.svg?style=flat-square)](https://www.npmjs.org/package/react-disposable-modal)

 ## Motivation
-We want to build a modal in React, but we don't want that modal to be inserted in the DOM immediately where the Modal is rendered, instead we want it to be appended to `document.body`.
+You want to build a modal in React, but don't want that modal to be inserted in the DOM immediately where the Modal is rendered, instead you want it to be appended to `document.body`.

 Modals have are inherently an asyncronous ui component.
 A modal is